python/mypy/docs/source/command_line.rst

 ``--python-executable EXECUTABLE``
     This flag will have mypy collect type information from :pep:`561` compliant packages installed for the Python executable ``EXECUTABLE``.
-    If not provided, mypy will use :pep:`561` compliant packages installed for the Python executable running mypy.
+    If not provided, mypy will use PEP 561 compliant packages installed for the Python executable running mypy.

-    See :ref:`installed-packages` for more on making :pep:`561` compliant packages.
+    See :ref:`installed-packages` for more on making PEP 561 compliant packages.

 ``--no-site-packages``
     This flag will disable searching for :pep:`561` compliant packages.
 This will also disable searching for a usable Python executable.

-    Use this  flag if mypy cannot find a Python executable for the version of Python being checked, and you don't need to use :pep:`561` typed packages.
+    Use this  flag if mypy cannot find a Python executable for the version of Python being checked, and you don't need to use PEP 561 typed packages.
     Otherwise, use ``--python-executable``.

 ``--no-silence-site-packages``